 Our historical business was focused on the licensing of our proprietary 1T-SRAM and SerDes I/O technologies.
-We have leveraged our proprietary IP to design our IC products to create new IC products to help networking OEMs address the approaching bottleneck in system performance.
+We have leveraged our proprietary IP to design our Bandwidth Engine and LineSpeed IC product families to help networking OEMs address the growing bottlenecks in system performance.
+We have incorporated critical features into our product families to accomplish this objective.